gempesaw/writing/published/kubernetes-mongo-ssca-jvm.md

 ```

 In our app that we use to construct the manifests, we check if the
-developer is already trying to set JAVA_OPTS to something, and make
+developer is already trying to set _JAVA_OPTIONS to something, and make
 sure that we append to the existing value instead of overwriting it.

 ### a conclusion of sorts